DataDog/documentation/content/en/monitors/guide/non_static_thresholds.md

 - capture more localized incidents like the ones affecting public internet providers
 - cover for unknown failure scenarios

-The traffic on your website varies from night and day, from weekday and weekend.
+Your website's traffic varies from night to day, and from weekday to weekend.
 There is no absolute number to quantify what "unexpectedly low" means.
-However, the traffic follows a predictable pattern where you can consider a 10% difference as a reliable indicator of an issue happening, such as a localized incident affecting public internet providers.
+However, the traffic follows a predictable pattern where you can consider a 10% difference as a reliable indicator of an issue, such as a localized incident affecting public internet providers.

 {{< img src="monitors/guide/non_static_thresholds/seasonal_line_graph.png" alt="Line graph of a periodic or seasonal metric" style="width:100%;" >}}

 ### Monitor

-The telemetry you use to proxy the number of connections on your website are integration `count` metrics captured from nginx web server:[`nginx.requests.total_count`][3].
+The telemetry you use to proxy the number of connections on your website are integration `count` metrics captured from an NGINX web server:[`nginx.requests.total_count`][3].

 The **request** consists of 3 parts:
 1. A query to get the current number of requests.
 2. A query to get the number of requests at the same time a week before.
 3. "Formula" queries that calculate the ratio between the first two queries.

-Then you decide on the time aggregation:
+Then, decide on the time aggregation:
 - You choose the timeframe.
 The bigger the timeframe, the more data it evaluates to detect an anomaly.
-Larger timeframes can also result in more monitor alerts, so start with 1 hour then adjust to your needs.
+Larger timeframes can also result in more monitor alerts, so start with 1 hour, then adjust to your needs.
 - You choose the aggregation.
-Since it's a count metric that's performing a ratio, `average` (or `sum`) is a natural choice.
+Since it's a count metric performing a ratio, `average` (or `sum`) is a natural choice.

 The threshold displayed in the screenshot below has been configured to 0.9 to allow for a 10% difference between the value of the first query (current) and the second query (week before).